lunasec-io/lunasec/README.md

 ## How to launch LunaSec for development
 To launch and use LunaSec to help you develop your application, see the documentation.
 To work on LunaSec itself, follow these steps:

-Install all dependencies by running `lerna bootstrap` and being patient.
+Install all dependencies by running `lerna bootstrap` and be patient.

+Configure the LunaSec CLI tool to be used locally by running `yarn run lunasec:setup`.
+The `lunasec` command will not be accessible on your path.

 Then, install `tmuxp` and run `tmuxp load ./start-with-tmuxp.yaml` in the root directory.
 You can inspect that file to see what commands are all being run if you'd like to start the cluster without tmuxp.

-_Note: You'll have to provide your password for the `sudo docker-compose` command to start._
+_Note: You'll have to provide your password for the `./go/scripts/start-tokenizerbackend-dependencies.sh` command to start._

 Open your browser and navigate to `http://localhost:3000` to see the demo application.